 Context Copy link

 Why don't you just ask her executor for a keepsake.
-I have my grandfather's planes, my uncle's t-square and plumbobs, a hand-knitted doll from my aunt, various knickknacks of my mother's, all better memorials than buying something at walmart.
-Especially with only half a mil in the brokerage account.
+I have my grandfather's planes and chisels, my uncle's t-square and plumbobs, a hand-knitted doll from my aunt, various knickknacks of my mother's, all better memorials than buying something at walmart.
+Especially with only half a mil in the brokerage account, not much room for extravagant spending.

 More options